 - 5. Configure the following settings to set up a 2.4 GHz or 5 GHz guest WiFi network: - Enable Guest Network.
 By default, the guest WiFi network is disabled.
-To enable the guest WiFi network for the - 2.4 GHz or 5 GHz WiFi band, select the Enable Guest Network check box. - Enable SSID Broadcast.
+To enable the guest WiFi network for the 2.4 GHz, 5 GHz, or 6 GHz WiFi band, select the Enable Guest Network check box. - Enable SSID Broadcast.
 By default, the router broadcasts the SSID of the WiFi band so that WiFi stations can detect the WiFi name (SSID) in their scanned network lists.
-To turn off the SSID broadcast for the 2.4 GHz or 5 GHz guest WiFi network, clear the Enable SSID Broadcast check box. - Allow guests to see each other and access my local network.
-By default, WiFi clients that are connected to the 2.4 GHz or 5 GHz guest WiFi network cannot access WiFi devices or Ethernet devices that are connected to the main WiFi network.
+To turn off the SSID broadcast for the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network, clear the Enable SSID Broadcast check box. - Allow guests to see each other and access my local network.
+By default, WiFi clients that are connected to the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network cannot access WiFi devices or Ethernet devices that are connected to the main WiFi network.
 To allow access to the main WiFi network, select the Allow guests to see each other and access my local network check box. - Guest Wireless Network Name (SSID).
-The SSID is the 2.4 GHz or 5 GHz guest WiFi network name.
-The default 2.4 GHz SSID is NETGEAR_Guest.
-The default 5 GHz SSID NETGEAR-5G_Guest. - To change the SSID, enter a 32-character (maximum), case-sensitive name in this field. - 6.
+The SSID is the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network name.
+The default 2.4 GHz SSID is NETGEAR-Guest.
+The default 5 GHz SSID is NETGEAR-5G-Guest.
+The default 6 GHz SSID is NETGEAR-6G-Guest. - To change the SSID, enter a 32-character (maximum), case-sensitive name in this field. - 6.
 Select a WiFi security option for the 2.4 GHz or 5 GHz guest WiFi network: - None.
 An open WiFi network that does not provide any security.
-Any WiFi device can join the 2.4 GHz or 5 GHz guest WiFi network.
-This is the default setting for the guest WiFi network.

-- WPA2-PSK [AES].
+Any WiFi device can join the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network.
+This is the default setting for the guest WiFi network. - WPA2-PSK [AES].
 WPA2 provides a secure and fast connection but some older WiFi devices do not detect WPA2 and support only WPA.
-Select WPA2-PSK [AES] security to allow 802.11n devices to connect to the 2.4 GHz or 5 GHz guest WiFi network at the fastest speed.
-If your network includes older devices that do not support WPA2, select WPA-PSK [TKIP] + WPA2-PSK [AES] security.
+Select WPA2-PSK [AES] security to allow 802.11n devices to connect to the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network at the fastest speed.
+If your guest WiFi network includes older devices that do not support WPA2, select WPA-PSK [TKIP] + WPA2-PSK [AES] security.
 To use WPA2 security, in the Password (Network Key) field, enter a phrase of 8 to 63 characters.
-To join the 2.4 GHz or 5 GHz guest WiFi network, a user must enter this password. - WPA-PSK [TKIP] + WPA2-PSK [AES].
+To join the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network, a user must enter this password. - WPA-PSK [TKIP] + WPA2-PSK [AES].
 This type of security enables WiFi devices that support either WPA or WPA2 to join the 2.4 GHz band of the guest WiFi network.
 However, WPA-PSK [TKIP] is less secure than WPA2-PSK [AES] and limits the speed of WiFi devices to 54 Mbps.
 To use WPA + WPA2 security, in the Password (Network Key) field, enter a phrase of 8 to 63 characters.
-To join the 2.4 GHz or 5 GHz guest WiFi network, a user must enter this password. - 7.
-Click the Apply button.
+To join the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network, a user must enter this password. - WPA3-Personal.
+This type of security enables WiFi devices that support WPA3 to join the guest WiFi network.
+WPA3 is the latest security standard, uses SAE encryption, and is more secure than WPA2.
+If all devices on your guest WiFi network support WPA3, we recommend that you use this type of security.
+To use WPA3 security, in the Password (Network Key) field, enter a phrase of 8 to 64 characters.
+To join the 2.4 GHz, 5 GHz, or 6 GHz guest WiFi network, a user must enter this password.